srivastmi/srivastmi/README.md

-### Hi there 👋
+### Hi! :)
-Hi! :) My name is Mihir and I am a fourth year student at UCLA studying Linguistics and Computer Science.
+My name is Mihir and I am a fourth year student at UCLA studying Linguistics and Computer Science.
 Currently I am working in the field of Cybersecurity but my other interests include natural language processing, full stack development, and exploring different areas of Computer Science.
 I am currently looking for a job in the computer science field.

 Outside of class I enjoy teaching as part of the ACM Teach LA program and performing research with the Speech Processing and Auditory Perception Lab.